-What I also got from the group was to learn to be less uptight and let my hair down, (metaphorically only as I preferred it braided).
+What I also got from the group was to learn to be less uptight and let my hair down, (metaphorically, I preferred it braided).
 I went clubbing (hated it) in Darwin and sang karaoke (loved it) in Alice.
 Can’t beat them, join them.

 Now I can’t work out if being grown up and sensible is what I am or being carefree is irresponsible but what I want to be

 I was married with a mortgage and a mom to a young baby.
 I had a proper job.
 I paid my taxes, read the Sunday papers and only drank wine at dinner parties.
 I had bought the lie.